officialcjunior/officialcjunior.github.io/content/bookshelf.md

 #### Hippie – Paulo Coelho
 About Paulo's time as a hippie backpacking through Europe.
-Relentless freedom and youthful indiscretion.
+About relentless freedom of being alone and youthful indiscretion.

 #### The Alchemist – Paulo Coelho
 Takeaway: "follow your dreams".

 #### Disgrace – J. M. Coetzee
 I'm not sure why this book won a Booker Prize.

+#### To Kill a Mockinbird – Harper Lee
+Harper Lee's style, imagery and poise forces readers to achieve feats such as finishing the book faster than the reader ever thought was possible.

 #### Ntuppuppakkoranendarnnu (My Granddad Had an Elephant!) – Basheer
 Good and short novel.
 Nothing fancy.
 Basheer also talks a lot about